Skip site navigation (1)Skip section navigation (2)

 be queried using mu-find(1).

-use '!' or ';' as the separators instead of ':'.
+use "!" or ";" as the separators, instead of the standard ":".

-multiple filesystems; however note that moving files around is much
+multiple filesystems; however, note that moving files around is much

 If there is a file called .noindex in a directory, the contents of that